- View all products (0)

 What is melatonin?

 Melatonin is a hormone made by the pineal gland in the brain in response to darkness.
 Melatonin helps control the body’s circadian rhythm, or internal clock and, by doing so, supports restful sleep.
-Research also demonstrates that melatonin has unique antioxidant properties and may benefit immune health.
-(Source)
+Research also demonstrates that melatonin has unique antioxidant properties and may benefit immune health. (visit the source of information website of National Center for Biotechnology Information)

 What are some risk factors for a deficiency in melatonin?